Part of the TeachMe Series

 Gastrointestinal System

-The growth of the uterus causes a number of anatomical changes related to the gastrointestinal tract.
+The growth of the uterus causes several anatomical changes related to the gastrointestinal tract.
 One of these is the upward displacement of the stomach as the uterus grows, this leads to an increase in intra-gastric pressure which would predispose the mother to gastrointestinal reflux, along with symptoms such as nausea and vomiting.

 The appendix may also move to the right upper quadrant of the abdomen as the uterus enlarges.